vwal/ScreenDimmer.spoon/README.md

 First, make sure you have Lunar Pro installed and then select from its toolbar menu: `Advanced Features` → `Install CLI integration`.
 This will install the `lunar` CLI utility at `~/.local/bin/lunar`

 If you don't want to use Lunar Pro's CLI utility, switch to the `m1ddc-based` branch (after cloning the repository as outlined below, change to the `ScreenDimmer.spoon` directory and execute `git checkout --track origin/m1ddc-based`.
 This branch works with `m1ddc,` a FOSS utility (install with `brew install m1ddc`).
-Note: The old `m1ddc-based` version works fine but has fewer features and doesn't support as many DDC-capable monitors (see README.md in that branch for further details).
+Note: The old `m1ddc-based` version is not supported; it should work but it has fewer features and it doesn't support as many DDC-capable monitors (see README.md in that branch for further details).

 Make sure you have [Hammerspoon](https://www.hammerspoon.org/) installed, then clone this repository in the Spoons directory: